-- Concerns about pupils' behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with pupils' and parents/carers.
-Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and safeguarding policies. - Alleged victims, alleged perpetrators and any other child affected by child-on-child abuse will be supported by the school taking reports seriously, listening carefully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches, following procedures as identified in other policies, for example, the school anti-bullying, behaviour and child protection policy, and where necessary and appropriate, informing the police and/or ICS.
+- Concerns about student's behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with students and parents/carers.
+Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies.
+Section 89(5) of the Education and Inspections Act 2006 gives headteachers a statutory power to discipline students for poor behaviour outside of the school premises e.g. when children are not under the lawful control or charge of a member of school staff, to such extent as is reasonable. - Alleged victims, alleged perpetrators and any other child affected by child-on-child abuse will be supported by: - taking reports seriously, listening carefully, avoiding victim blaming - providing appropriate pastoral support - working with parents/carers - reviewing educational approaches - o following procedures as identified in other policies e.g. the school/college anti-bullying, behaviour and child protection policy - o where necessary and appropriate, informing the police and/or ICS.

-4.2 Child-on-child sexual violence and sexual harassment
+4.2 Child-on-Child Sexual Violence and Sexual Harassment